Caregiving and Interprofessional Teams

 American Psychological Association (2008).
 Blueprint for Change: Achieving Integrated Health Care for an Aging Population.
 Retrieved November 1, 2010, from http://www.apa.org/pi/aging/programs/integrated/integrated-healthcare-report.pdf

-The rise of the Patient-Centered Medical Home (PCMH) is a primary care model that emphasizes interdisciplinary care.
-Many organizations and family caregiver advocates are calling for family members to be considered lay members of the PCMH team.
+The Patient-Centered Medical Home (PCMH) is a primary care model that emphasizes interdisciplinary care.
+Many organizations and family caregiver advocates are calling for family members to be considered members of the PCMH team.
 Benefits to the care recipient, caregiver, provider and health care system itself result from the incorporation of family members as part of the team.

 Wolff, J. L., Clayman, M. L., Rabins, P., Cook, M. A., & Roter, D. L. (2012).
 An exploration of patient and family engagement in routine primary care visits.
 Health Expectations, doi:10.1111/hex.12019